-An important part of the programme is industrial visits which are designed to inspire the business leaders about the potential of developing innovative practices in their own company.
-Peer networking is another strong element and the programme has been specifically designed to enable the formation of a strong peer group among the delegates.
-Modules include action learning sets, shadowing and exchanges to optimise opportunities for the delegates to exchange best practice, share ideas and issues and to visit each other’s businesses.
+An important part of the programme is a visit to a world-class multinational, designed to inspire the business leaders about the potential of developing innovative practices in their company.
+Peer networking is another strong element and the programme is specifically designed with shadowing, exchanges and action learning sets to enable the formation of a strong and lasting peer group among the delegates.
+At the end of the programme the initial assessment is repeated to track progress and and the distance travelled by participants during the programme.

 PtP’s first full-scale evaluation will be completed in 2020 but interim feedback has highlighted the effectiveness of working with universities and industry partners.
 Delegates have identified a range of benefits, including opportunities to access the latest management techniques and thinking from both academics and industry partners, growing confidence in their own leadership capability and personal effectiveness and the value of peer-to-peer collaboration.